 At femProcomuns we support the European Citizens’ Initiative “Freedom to Share”, which calls on the European Commission to legalise the sharing of files (for personal use and not for profit) containing works protected by intellectual property through digital networks.
 The initiative foresees that there should be some method of compensation to authors (a licence to users, a fee on the connection or via taxes).
 In order to balance the exercise of ownership rights of intellectual works with universal rights to science and culture, it is sought that works with authorship rights, related rights and sui generis database rights can be shared; that there is freedom to share and that it is not prosecuted.

 A European Citizens’ Initiative is the European equivalent of a People’s Legislative Initiative, that is to say, a citizen-driven legislative proposal.
-It is therefore important for each of us to sign it individually.Sign at Freedom to share website
+It is therefore important for each of us to sign it individually.Sign

 If you have any doubts about the initiative, we recommend looking at the most frequent questions that have already been answered.

 The full Initiative official text is reproduced below.

 To legalise sharing – via digital networks, for personal use and non-profit purposes – of files containing works and other material protected by copyright, related rights and sui generis database rights, with a view to striking a balance between the rights of authors and other rightholders and the universal right to science and culture.

 Our initiative calls for the adoption of a legislative act providing for a waiver of copyright, related rights, and sui generis database rights for natural persons sharing files via digital networks for personal use and non-profit purposes.

 File-sharing came into existence in 1999, with the advent of Napster.
 Over the years, technology has made distributed (or peer-to-peer) file sharing ever more efficient (e.g., Gnutella, Freenet, BitTorrent).